dan-madsen/AzNetworkDiagram/README.md

 - **-Tenant "tenantId"** Specifies the tenant Id to be used in all subscription authentication.
 Handy when you have multiple tenants to work with. **Default: current tenant**
 - **-Sanitize $bool** ($true/$false) - Sanitizes all names, locations, IP addresses and CIDR blocks. **Default: $false**
 - **-Prefix "string"** - Adds a prefix to the output file name.
 For example is cases where you want to do multiple automated runs then the file names will have the prefix per run that you specify. **Default: No Prefix**
-- **-OnlyCoreNetwork** ($true/$false) - if $true/enabled, only cores network resources are processed - ie. non-network resources are skipped for a cleaner diagram - but you will also lack some references from shown resources.
+- **-SkipNonCoreNetwork** ($true/$false) - if $true/enabled, only cores network resources are processed (unless resource types are explicitly enabled using -EnableXXXX options) - ie. non-network resources are skipped for a cleaner diagram - but you will also lack some references from shown resources.
 Default is $false.
+- **-SkipXXX** ($true/$false) - Skips a chosen non-core network resource type - use tab completion to see current list.
+- **-EnableXXX** ($true/$false) - Enable a chosen non-core network resource type regardless of it being skipped (-EnableXXXX will take precedence!) - use tab completion to see current list.
 - **-OnlyMgmtGroups** ($true/$false) - Creates a Management Group and Subscription overview diagram - everything else is skipped.
 Default is $false.
 - **-KeepDotFile** ($true/$false) - if $true/enabled, the DOT file is not deleted after the diagrams have been generated.
 Default is $false and DOT files are deleted.
 - **-OutputFormat** (pdf, svg, png) - One or more output files get generated with the specified formats.
 Default is PDF.
 - **-EnableLinks** ($true/$false) - Many resources become links to the Azure portal can be enabled using this flag.
 Default is $false.
-- **-SkipXXX** ($true/$false) - Skips a chosen non-core network resource type - use tab completion to see current list.

 ## Running the Powershell module